-Short Leave
+Short Leave and Excused Absence Policy

 Students may be excused from classes due to sickness, demise of an immediate family member, military services or representing the Institute in external events, provided that these absences are supported with valid documentary proof issued by relevant authorities, i.e. the Medical Certificate (MC) must be issued by a medical practitioner / dentist registered with the Singapore Medical/Dental Council and should cover the period of sick leave.
-Submissions should be done within 7 days via IN4SIT.
+In order to be excused for a specific class absence, select the correct class details via SRS within 7 calendar days of your return.
+In addition, apply for a Short Leave with SIT via IN4SIT.
 Late submissions will not be accepted unless there are extenuating circumstances.